My family and my company are leaving California.

 Police are forbidden in most cases from either moving transients or even moving their garbage.
 Nearly every public space in Los Angeles has become a repository for open waste, needles and trash.
 The most beautiful areas of Los Angeles, from Long Beach to my suburb, have become wrecks.
 My children, while looking for things to do in Long Beach, have personally witnessed drug use, public urination and public nudity.
 Looters were allowed free reign in the middle of the city during the Black Lives Matter riots; Rodeo Drive was closed at 1 p.m., and citizens were curfewed at 6 p.m.

 To combat these trends, local and state governments have gamed the statistics, reclassifying offenses and letting prisoners go free.
 Meanwhile, the police have become targets for public ire.
 In July, the city of Los Angeles slashed police funding, cutting the force to its lowest levels in over a decade.

 At the same time, taxes have risen.
 California’s top marginal income tax rate is now 13.3%; legislators want to raise it to 16.8%.
 California is also home to a 7.25% sales tax, a 50-cent gas tax and a bevy of other taxes that drain the wallet and burden business.
 California has the worst regulatory climate in America, according to CEO Magazine’s survey of 650 CEOs.
 The public-sector unions essentially make public policy, running up the debt while providing fewer and fewer actual services.
 California’s public education system is a massive failure, and even its once-great colleges are now burdened by the stupidities of political correctness, including an unwillingness to use standardized testing.

 And still, the state legislature is dominated by Democrats.
 California is not on a trajectory toward recovery; it is on a trajectory toward oblivion.
-Taxpayers are moving out — now including my family and my company.
+Taxpayers are moving out — now including my family and my company, with the accompaniment of professionals like chicago movers.
 In 2019, before the pandemic and the widespread rioting and looting, outmigration jumped 38%, rising for the seventh straight year.
 That number will increase again this year.